-In this article you will learn how to merge duplicate contacts in Outlook without using any third-party tools, and how to keep your contact list clean in the future.
+In this article you will learn how to delete or combine duplicate contacts in Outlook and how to keep your contact list clean and up-to date.

-Another scenario that leads to contact duplication is when a person emails you from different accounts, e.g. using his or her corporate email address and a personal Gmail address.
-In this case, no matter how you create a new contact, by dragging a message to the Contacts folder or by clicking the "New Contact" button on the ribbon.
+- Emailing from multiple accounts.
+If a person emails you from different email accounts, such as a corporate email address and a personal one, Outlook may create separate contacts for each email address.
+This can happen regardless of how you create a new contact, whether by dragging a message to the Contacts folder or by clicking the New Contact button on the ribbon.

 Note.
 To permanent accidental loss of data, we strongly recommend that you make a backup copy first, for example by exporting your Outlook contacts to Excel.